-The table below shows the total operating revenue has increased by 6% for the 2020/2021 financial year when compared to the 2019/2020 adjustments budget.
-The increase is due to the general percentage increase, which is applied to service Charges tariffs and across all revenue generated by the municipality as prescribed by circular 99.
-Tariffs have been increased by 8.1% however the increase in operating transfers is only 5%.
+Total operating revenue has been increased by 6% for the 2021/2022 financial year when compared to the 2020/2021 adjustments budget.
+The increase is due to the general percentage increase, which is applied to service Charges tariffs and across all revenue generated by the municipality as prescribed by circular 108.
+Tariffs have been increased by 6% however the increase in industrial tariffs is 8%.

-Operating Expenditure
+Total Operating Expenditure